keklarup/WebScraping/README.md

  <p class="whs2"> </p>,
  <p class="whs2"> </p>]
  ```

-Finally, because html elements returned by find_all are in a list, you can iterate through them:
+Finally, because HTML elements returned by find_all are in a list, you can iterate through them:

 ```python
 subSoup=soup.find_all('p',class_='whs2');
 for elm in subSoup:
     print(elm.contents)
 ```

 ```text
 ['<HTML> ']
 ['<HEAD> ']